zedlopez/ifm/The Recipe Book.md

 ^^{kinds: catalogue: device} ^^{devices+kind+}^^{machines (implementing)}^^{electricity (implementing)}^^{magnets (implementing)}^^{turning devices on / off}^^{switched on / off (device)+prop+} ^^{switched on (device)+propcat+} ^^{switched off (device)+propcat+}
 Electrons are so tiny, and move so fast, that we will never want to simulate them in ordinary IF.
 So we simply regard electricity and magnetism as behaviours which are either present or not present, and which have instantaneous effects.

-In [Witnessed 1], batteries provide electricity to enable a "device" to work.
+In [Witnessed 1], batteries provide electricity to enable a `device` to work.
 Even if switched on, a device with no battery will be ineffective.

 Larger voltages are exposed in [Electrified], which makes certain items untouchable, and ensures that an experienced electrician will not even try.